-- 1.1 This policy replaces the 'Implementation of General Data Protection Regulations' and the 'Information Management and Data Protection Policy' previously adopted by Biddulph Town Council. - 1.2 In the course of carrying out its duties and powers, Biddulph Town Council holds and retains personal data, some of which is considered sensitive personal data.
-This policy outlines how personal data and confidential information will be managed to ensure that the Town Council is compliant with legislation and maintains high standards in relation to its data management.
+- 1.1 In the course of carrying out its duties and powers, Biddulph Town Council holds and retains personal data, some of which is considered sensitive personal data.
+This policy outlines how personal data and confidential information will be managed to ensure that the Town Council is compliant with legislation and maintains high standards in relation to its data management. - 1.2 A breach of this policy may result in disciplinary proceedings leading to dismissal.
+It may also amount to a criminal offence and/or lead to civil action of compensation.